 Parents are important teachers for their children.
 You and your child’s team will set goals for teaching your child new skills in home routines.
 Your team will provide coaching and teaching strategies to meet these goals.
 Goals may include toilet training, expanding your child’s diet, and teaching your child to communicate.

 REACH is committed to provide accessible services.
-To ensure fair access to our ABA Program we have outlined our entry, transition and exit criteria for you below.
+To ensure fair access to Reach Autism Program we have outlined our entry, transition and exit criteria for you below.

 Anyone may refer a child on the Autism Spectrum Disorder (ASD) for services as long as the legal guardian has given verbal or written permission.
 Children need to:

 - have access to Autism funding through the Ministry of Children and Family Development